Before the Student Has Been Found Eligible for Special Education Services

 Step 4: The Child is Found Eligible for Services

-Following the comprehensive assessment, the school decides if the student is eligible for special education services (as outlined in step 3).
-If the student meets the eligibility requirements for any of the 13 disability categories outlined by the Individuals with Disabilities Education Act, then a plan of action is created to help support the student.
+Following the comprehensive assessment, the school decides student eligibility for special education services, as outlined in step three).
+If the student meets the eligibility requirements for any of the 13 disability categories outlined by the Individuals with Disabilities Education Act, the school develops a plan of action to help support the student.

 Knowledge Check